Coverage map

-Coverage maps are designed to indicate the service areas of radiocommunication transmitting stations.
-Typically these may be produced for radio or television stations, for mobile telephone networks and for satellite networks.
-For satellite networks, a coverage map is often known as a footprint.
+A coverage maps is a map that indicates the coverage areas of radiocommunication transmitting stations.
+Typically these may be produced for radio or television stations, for mobile networks and for communications satellites.
+In the latter case, the coverage area is often known as footprint.

 Definition of coverage

 Typically a coverage map will indicate the area within which the user can expect to obtain good reception of the service in question using standard equipment under normal operating conditions.
 Additionally, the map may also separately denote supplementary service areas where good reception may be obtained but other stations may be stronger, or where the reception may be variable but the service may still be usable.